ansible-collections/overview/status.rst

 ===========================

 The following section details the remaining large blocks of work remaining before Ansible 2.10 can be released.
 Some of these item are proposals, or work in progress (WIP) Pull Requests.
-As Collecions is a large change to development, community and end-users it's really important to us that
+As Collections is a large change to development, community and end-users it's really important to us that

 Collection redirection/tombstoning
 -----------------------------------